mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_invoice_lines

-<p>When retrieving an invoice, you’ll get a <strong>lines</strong> property containing the total count of line items and the first handful of those items.
-There is also a URL where you can retrieve the full (paginated) list of line items.</p>
+When retrieving an invoice, you’ll get a lines property containing the total count of line items and the first handful of those items.
+There is also a URL where you can retrieve the full (paginated) list of line items.

 <details><summary>Parameters</summary>